hardope/cs50_web_capstone/README.md

 The Search textbox is used to find words.
 After The search button is filled and a request is sent to the server, the view in question fetches the user input and redirects to the view word route<br>

-There's also the Upvote and Downvote button which calls respective javascript functionss to send a request to update the server data.
-The purpose of this function is to enable users to tell if a definition is correct or not depending on the ratio of upvote to downvotes provided byy people who previously viewed the words and its definition
+There's also the Upvote and Downvote button which calls respective javascript functions to send a request to update the server data.
+The purpose of this function is to enable users to tell if a definition is correct or not depending on the ratio of upvote to downvotes provided by people who previously viewed the words and its definition

 # Distinctiveness and Complexity